Chas-Advance-Grupp-4/backend/docs/CI_CD_pipeline.md

 - Run backend tests automatically on pushes to **develop** or **main**.
 - Build Docker images for **AMD64** and **ARM64** architectures.
 - Test Docker images using a health check before pushing.
 - Push multi-architecture Docker images to Docker Hub if tests pass.
+- Update Azure with latest Docker image
 - Ensure consistent and reproducible environments between local development and CI.

 ---